Learning about a changing state: Optimal myopic precisions

 for each~~$i<n$.
 Thus, if~$p_i=p_i^*$ for each~$i<n$, then

 by Lemma~\ref{lem:residual-variance-markov}.
 The result follows from Lemma~\ref{lem:solution} and the definition of~$\overline{t}$. \end{proof} \fi

 The agent's optimal learning strategy is as follows: He does not buy any information until~$t_n$ exceeds~$\overline{t}$.
-Then he buys informative signals to maintain his target posterior variance~$\sqrt{c}$. \footnote{ If~$\sigma=0$ then the agent buys an informative signal at the first time~$t_n\ge\overline{t}$, but every signal thenafter is uninformative because he can maintain his target posterior variance without buying any new information. } These signals' precisions optimally balance the cost of information with the benefit of explaining some of the variance in the state that accumulates between times~$t_{n-1}$ and~$t_n$.
+Then he buys informative signals to maintain his target posterior variance~$\sqrt{c}$.
+These signals' precisions optimally balance the cost of information with the benefit of explaining some of the variance of the state that accumulates between times~$t_{n-1}$ and~$t_n$.
 This benefit is large enough to ensure~$p_n^*>0$ for all times~$t_n>\overline{t}$.
 Thus, the agent may wait arbitrarily long to start buying information, but once he starts he never stops.

 If the timesteps~$t_n-t_{n-1}=\Delta t>0$ are constant in~$n$, then the optimal ``steady-state'' precision

 and payoff